wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft       draft-ietf-dnsop-extended-error      September 2018

+   provides suggestions for the R flag, but the originating server may ignore these recommendations if it knows better.

+   The RESPONSE-CODE and the INFO-CODE from the EDE EDNS option is used to serve as a double index into the "Extended DNS Error codes" IANA registry, the initial values for which are defined in the following sub-sections.

 4.1.
-SERVFAIL(2) extended information codes
+INFO-CODEs for use with RESPONSE-CODE: SERVFAIL(2)

 4.1.1.
-Extended DNS Error Code 1 - DNSSEC Bogus
+SERVFAIL Extended DNS Error Code 1 - DNSSEC Bogus

    The resolver attempted to perform DNSSEC validation, but validation ended in the Bogus state.
 The R flag should not be set.

 4.1.2.
-Extended DNS Error Code 2 - DNSSEC Indeterminate
+SERVFAIL Extended DNS Error Code 2 - DNSSEC Indeterminate

    The resolver attempted to perform DNSSEC validation, but validation ended in the Indeterminate state.
 The R flag should not be set.

 4.1.3.
-Extended DNS Error Code 3 - Signature Expired
+SERVFAIL Extended DNS Error Code 3 - Signature Expired

    The resolver attempted to perform DNSSEC validation, but the signature was expired.
 The R flag should not be set.

 4.1.4.
-Extended DNS Error Code 4 - Signature Not Yet Valid
+SERVFAIL Extended DNS Error Code 4 - Signature Not Yet Valid

    The resolver attempted to perform DNSSEC validation, but the signatures received were not yet valid.
 The R flag should not be set.

 4.1.5.
-Extended DNS Error Code 5 - Unsupported DNSKEY Algorithm
+SERVFAIL Extended DNS Error Code 5 - Unsupported DNSKEY
+        Algorithm

    The resolver attempted to perform DNSSEC validation, but a DNSKEY RRSET contained only unknown algorithms.
-The R flag should not be set.
+The R flag should be set.

 4.1.6.
-Extended DNS Error Code 6 - Unsupported DS Algorithm
+SERVFAIL Extended DNS Error Code 6 - Unsupported DS Algorithm

    The resolver attempted to perform DNSSEC validation, but a DS RRSET contained only unknown algorithms.
-The R flag should not be set.
+The R flag should be set.

 4.1.7.
-Extended DNS Error Code 7 - DNSKEY missing
+SERVFAIL Extended DNS Error Code 7 - DNSKEY missing

    A DS record existed at a parent, but no DNSKEY record could be found for the child.
 The R flag should not be set.

-4.1.8.
-Extended DNS Error Code 8 - RRSIGs missing

-   The resolver attempted to perform DNSSEC validation, but no RRSIGs could be found for at least one RRset where RRSIGs were expected.